m1el/m1el.github.io/_posts/2020-04-23-oculus-runtime-logging.md

 I wanted to know what data Oculus Runtime sends home.
-To do that, I've [implemented a custom tool](/oculus-tls-extract/) to extract TLS keys from a runnning Oculus Runtime instance.
+To do that, I've [implemented a custom tool](/oculus-tls-extract/) to extract TLS keys from a running Oculus Runtime instance.

 You can find my findings below.